-1.2 Purpose, name and identification of the Certification Practice Statement (CPS)
+1.2 Document name and identification

 1.2.1 Purpose of the CPS

 The CPS of the UZI register describes how the services are interpreted.
 The CPS describes the processes, procedures and control measures for applying for, producing, issuing, managing and retracting of the certificates.
 The parties involved can use this CPS to determine their confidence in the services provided by the UZI register.
 The general framework of this CPS is based on the model as presented in Request for Comments 3647.
 The RFC 3647 applies internationally as the de facto standard.